ravencarrigg/ravencarrigg.github.io/README.md

 # Raven Indigo Carrigg

-Raven Indigo Carrigg (also known as Raven Carrigg) is a Portland-based nonbinary poet, author, OHA-certified Peer Support Specialist, and trauma-informed systems navigator.
-They are the author of *Liminal Afterhood: Fragments from the Edge of Survival*, an experimental poetry collection and trauma-survival archive exploring suicide survival, trauma memory, queer and trans identity, nonlinear recovery, rupture, self-reclamation, lived-experience storytelling, and computational poetics.
+Personal website and creative archive for Raven Indigo Carrigg, a queer poet, computational modeler, and peer support specialist based in Portland, Oregon.
+Raven explores where language, number, and pattern meet lived experience as emergent forms of meaning-making, tracing complexity, reclaiming voice, and finding shape at the edge of chaos.

 ## About this site

-Personal author site for Raven Indigo Carrigg.
-The site provides public author metadata, book information, and links to current public profiles.
+This site gathers Raven’s creative, computational, and systems-oriented work, including experimental poetry, computational poetics, creative coding, trauma-survival writing, queer/trans poetics, and public project archives.
+It serves as a living portfolio and creative archive for work exploring complexity, survival, identity, transformation, and the forms that emerge when abstraction meets lived experience.

+## Featured work

+- *Liminal Afterhood: Fragments from the Edge of Survival*, an experimental poetry collection and trauma-survival archive
+- Computational poetics and generative language projects
+- Creative coding, computational art, and modeling experiments
+- Public profiles, writing, and project documentation

 ## Links